Understanding Brand Loyalty in Marketing

 Challenges to Building Brand Loyalty in Today's Marketplace

-As discussed in What is Brand Loyalty?, when economic hard times hit, even the most brand loyal customers can resort to using less expensive, store brand or even unbranded generic products.
+When economic hard times hit, even the most brand loyal customers can resort to using less expensive, store brand or even unbranded generic products.
 Since many consumers are aware that store brand products are often manufactured by major national brands, their resistance to trying these less expensive alternatives is lowered (Time).

 Even if consumers purchase store brands that are actually national brands under the label, thereby preserving total market share for the manufacturer, the future of the national brand is in jeopardy when the economy improves.
 Once consumers ratchet their purchase patterns downward and have an acceptable level of satisfaction with the lower priced choice, it may be difficult to convince them to switch back to the national brand.
 Ironically, they can become brand loyal to a store brand or generic product!